How to Become a Hospital Administrator - Requirements & Steps

 The program opens up several opportunities for graduates.
 They can assume roles such as case managers, hospital administrators, healthcare executives, central services representatives, quality assurance leaders, and healthcare coordinators.

-The University of Cincinnati offers a graduate certificate in healthcare administration which is ideal for those who wish to seek a diverse skill set that will enable them to lead the healthcare systems of tomorrow.
-Combining instruction and coursework from the Carl H. Lindner College of Business and the College of Allied Health Sciences, students in this program can expect a dynamic curriculum.
+The University of Cincinnati offers a graduate certificate in healthcare administration, ideal for those who wish to seek a diverse skill set to enable them to lead the healthcare systems of tomorrow.
+This program combines instruction and coursework from the Carl H. Lindner College of Business and the College of Allied Health Sciences, offering students a dynamic curriculum.

 At the end of the program, graduates can pursue opportunities such as hospital administrators, chief executive officers, chief operations officers, facilities managers, group practice administrators, nurse managers, operations managers, and program managers.